ebachelet/pyLIMA/README.md

 # What can you do?

-This is now in beta!!
-Here is what you can do :
+#### pyLIMA is now in beta!!
+Here is the status of implemented microlensing models:

 | Model | Implemented | Examples | Fit Method Advice |
 | :---         |     :---:      |:---: |    ---: |